shelbybachman/RA-tutorial-2019/05-R_part4/index.md

 --- .class #id

-## Part 6a: What is the relationship between weekly hours worked and chronological age?
+## Part 7a: What is the relationship between weekly hours worked and chronological age?

 The next question we will examine is how hours worked changes by age.
 We expect that hours worked per week should increase in the 20s and decrease towards older age.

 - Create a scatterplot to visualize the relationship between `age` (x) and `hours_per_week` (y).
-- Make the plot points more transparent, and add loess curves.
+- Make the plot points more transparent, and add a loess curve through the data.
 - To determine whether there is a relationship between hours worked and chronological age, perform a Pearson correlation analysis separately for those individuals under 50 and for those over 50.
 Is there a significant relationship for either group?

 --- .class #id

-## Part 6b: Is the age - hours worked relationship affected by sex or marital status?
+## Part 7b: Is the age - hours worked relationship affected by sex or marital status?

 As our last exercise, we will review the option to `facet` plots by examining whether the relationship between hours worked and age is affected by sex and/or

 - Create a scatterplot to visualize the relationship between `age` (x) and `hours_per_week` (y).
 - Color the points according to the `sex` variable, and facet the plot according to the `marital_status` variable.
 - Make the plot points more transparent, and add loess curves.
+- Create another version of the plot with a new color scheme and a theme.
 - Draw some basic conclusions from the resulting plot.

 --- .class #id